manthanabc/manthanabc.github.io/README.md

 ## Manthan Patil
 //![GitHub Logo](/favicon.ico)

-You can use the [editor on GitHub](https://github.com/manthanabc/manthanabc.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+You find many of my works here [My GitHub page](https://github.com/manthanabc/) to maintain and preview

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+this page is under devlopment and there is much to add here yet so look out fo changes.

 ### One place for all my creations

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+I made this page to keep all my creation at one place and visible to all this includes my all instructables ,You tube videos ,my current Web apps and much much more

 ```markdown
 Syntax highlighted code block